triton-inference-server/triton_distributed/examples/python_rs/llm/tensorrt_llm/README.md

 limitations under the License.
 -->

-# TensorRT-LLM Integration with Triton Distributed
+# TensorRT-LLM Integration with Triton Distributed [WIP]

 This example demonstrates how to use Triton Distributed to serve large language models with the tensorrt_llm engine, enabling efficient model serving with monolithic option.